34 Favorite Fall Flowers and Plants for Your Garden

 As temperatures drop in late fall, protect mums with several inches of mulch.
 Wait until spring to trim back the stems and fertilize to encourage foliage and flower growth.
 If your mum blooms early, pinch back the flowers to promote fall flowering.

 Tip: There are florist mums and garden mums.
-The former are typically sold indoors, for example, in florist shops, and garden mums are usually sold outdoors.
-If you have questions about the type of mum you have, read the plant tag for the cultivar name, planting instructions and cold hardiness.
+The former are typically sold indoors, for example, in florist shops.
+Garden mums are usually sold outdoors.
+If you have questions about mum type, read the plant tag for the cultivar name, planting instructions and cold hardiness.

 Agapanthus